benbaptist/storify/docs/contributing.rst

 Contributing
 ============

 Contributions are welcome!
-Please read the contribution guidelines before submitting a pull request.
+It's just a small project that I work on in my free time, so I'm not sure how much I'll be able to do.

-(This is a placeholder.
-You should add guidelines on how to contribute, report bugs, suggest features, coding standards, etc.)
+If you have any ideas for features or general improvements, please let me know.